Tanish-Mishra/Popcorn-Buzz/README.md

-#  - Personalized Movie Recommendations App
+#  - Popcorn Buzz Movie Recommendation App

 Welcome to Popcorn Buzz, your personalized movie recommendations app that caters to your unique taste in films.
 Discover and enjoy tailored movie suggestions based on your preferences, and explore additional features to enhance your movie-watching experience.

-## Play Now
+## Visit Now
-Explore personalized movie recommendations on [Popcorn Buzz](https://moviepicks-react-app.com).
+Explore personalized movie recommendations on [Popcorn Buzz](https://popcorn-buzz.netlify.app).

 ## Features
 - **Registration Form**: Sign up and create your MoviePicks account to access personalized recommendations.